NoahTheCat/Autosampler/docs/LocalOps.md

 In general:

-- the text on the top line is affected by pressing button A,
+- the text on the top line is affected by pressing button A

 - the middle line is controlled by pressing B
 - the bottom line is controlled by pressing C

+## Setting a sampling sequence

+The Repeat and Begin times are set in the same way.

+1. Press the button for the time you want to change - e.g. A for the Repeat time.
+The screen will now show REPEAT.
+2. Press C to cycle through the units, days, hours, minutes.
+The selected unit will become a capital letter.
+3. Press the row's button to change the time.  e.g. if you're changing the Repeat time and have highlighted H, press A to change the number of hours.
+Continue pressing the button to get the correct value.
+The time will rest to zero after:
+   - Days: 12
+   - Hours: 23
+   - Minutes: 55

-## Running the Sampling Sequence
+## Running a sampling sequence

 ### Starting the Sampler